-To contribute to this documentation, use the Edit Source links next to headlines in the HTML version of this document.
-They take you to the source code on GitHub, where you can open a pull request.
+To contribute to this documentation, click the Edit source document icon next to a headline in the HTML version of this document.
+This will take you to the source code on GitHub, where you can open a pull request.

 A GitHub account is required.

-Note: Edit Source only available for English
+Note: Edit source document only available for English

-The Edit Source links are only available for the English version of each document.
-For all other languages, use the Report Documentation Bug links instead.
+The Edit source document icons are only available for the English version of each document.
+For all other languages, use the Report an issue icons instead.

-For more information about the documentation environment used for this documentation, see the repository's README at https://github.com/SUSE/doc-sle/blob/main/README.adoc ?
+For more information about the documentation environment used for this documentation, see the repository's README.